oaq509/FFA/README.md

 ## Project Setup

 1. The project was set up using the Maven build tool.
-2. Add necessary dependencies, such as Akka and MySQL Connector/J.
+2. Add necessary dependencies, such as Akka and MySQL Connector.

 ## Implementation Steps